CMSgov/bluebutton-site-static/_posts/2020-07-29-get-just-the-claims-data-you-need.md

 ### Examples:

-In the sandbox there are synthetic beneficiaries with three of the eight claim types:
+In the sandbox there are synthetic beneficiaries with four of the eight claim types:
 - `carrier`
 - `inpatient`
 - `pde`
+- `outpatient`

 Let us take a synthetic beneficiary record: